List-KR/List-KR/README.en.md

 ```
 https://cdn.jsdelivr.net/gh/adguardteam/HostlistsRegistry@main/assets/filter_25.txt
 ```

-### UserScript support

-Using the only functions provided by ad blocker cannot block complex ads effectively.

-If you visit the following websites, you need to install microShield userscript by referring [microShield installation guide](https://github.com/List-KR/microShield):
- - genshinlab.com
- - warcraftrumbledeck.com
- - thesaurus.net
- - gamingdeputy.com
- - golf-live.at
- - hancinema.net
- - hometownstation.com
- - thestockmarketwatch.com

- And, other websites.

 ### Naver Cafe

 Ads installed on banner area in Naver Cafe will be blocked only if the ranking is fruit 1 or higher.